 See our article, Workplace Bullying: What Do We Know and What Works?

-Right now, your employees are highly vulnerable.
-The COVID-19 pandemic is turning our world upside down and is taking a considerable toll on many organisations.
-Businesses are under threat with many fearing closures and this results in staff reductions and subsequently increased job-demand.
-The pandemic is creating employees who experience anxiety and depressive and neurotic symptoms.
+Right now, your employees are vulnerable and may experience anxiety and depressive and neurotic symptoms.
 These symptoms may cause them to perform less well in their jobs, be less able to manage their workflow, and contribute to the development of problems and conflicts at work.
 Their lack of action can trigger aggression by others, and sadly we now have the perfect breeding ground for bullying behaviour at work.

-With everyone trying to survive the crisis and get the job done there is likely to be an increase in job demand and job-strain.
+With everyone trying to get the job done, there is likely to be an increase in job demand and job strain.
 Managers play an important role in preventing work‐related strain and need to learn how to recognise their employees with declining mental health symptoms.
 After which they should continue to monitor and manage their strain reactions when job demand is high.

 Another strategy to reduce bullying is to link your organisation’s bullying and conflict management processes.
 Finally, need to support your employees with training on workplace bullying, conﬂict prevention and conflict management.
 Using these strategies, we should emerge from this pandemic with healthy workplace cultures that support one another, rather than resorting to bullying behaviours to get the work done.